THINGS TO DO IN TEMPE WITH KIDS

 The nearby Heard Museum is a must-see for families who want to learn about the Indigenous history and culture of the region.
 The museum is recognized for its collections, exhibits, and educational programs that feature Native American artifacts and art from the region that spans from ancient times to contemporary.

-For everyone over the age of two, masks are required in public places in Maricopa County (where Tempe and Phoenix are located).
+Masks are required in public places in Maricopa County (where Tempe and Phoenix are located), for everyone over the age of two.
 If there’s enough space for social distancing, masks are not required for outdoor spaces (like on hiking trails or for activities on the lake).
 Restaurants are open but can operate at 50% capacity.

 Explore some of these attractions from the comfort of your home.
 A virtual tour of Tempe is available online.